 In "Nadira's Dream Date", otherwise a silly filler episode, we learn that, for all his racism, bloodthirst and general desire to see humanity crushed, Ransik is willing to put aside a bit of that hatred for Nadira's sake.
 If dating a Power Ranger is genuinely what his daughter wants, then that's what his daughter gets!

 In the final battle, Ransik ignores the fact that Jen has knocked him flat and has a gun trained on him to go check on an injured Nadira.
 In the end, his love for her is what convinces him to stand down and surrender to the Rangers.

-Not to mention that Jen nearly got herself killed protecting a baby human, an infant of the very species he despise.
-But likely seeing the baby human so innocent that it helped him rethink his entire goal.
+Not to mention that Nadira nearly got herself killed protecting a baby human, an infant of the very species he despises so.
+It's likely that seeing his daughter risk her life to protect the baby helped him rethink his choices.

 Eric finally stops hating Wes in the finale battles and goes so far to sacrifice himself to protect Wes and his father.